weblate/Wildcard/README.md

 Wildcard gives you a nice and simple to use interface to test/practice regular expressions.

+## Translation

+If you'd likde to help translating Wildcard into your language, please head over to [Weblate](https://hosted.weblate.org/engage/Wildcard).

 ## CI Build (Not recommended)

 If you want to quickly test Wildcard you can grab the latest CI build [here](https://nightly.link/fkinoshita/Wildcard/workflows/flatpak/main).